Updated: Jan 9

 A client recently called to say he wouldn’t be able to make our Zoom session as he was lost in the forest, and couldn’t get Wi-Fi.
-I opened Outlook to reschedule and, while it was loading I asked him how he was.
+I opened Outlook to reschedule, and while it was loading, I asked him how he was.

-With his words I saw that we could perceive his lostness as an inconvenience, or a gift.
+With his words I saw that we could perceive his lostness as an inconvenience, or as a gift.

 Presently he found a path.
 He didn’t know where it led, but he knew it would lead somewhere.

 He emailed me later (from home) about how surprisingly transformative he’d found the session we almost didn’t have.

 It was transformative for me, too.
 It’s well known that we can find ourselves infinitely creative when obstacles arise.
 And that creativity can multiply when unspoken, unquestioned rules are dismantled by circumstance - as lockdown shows us so powerfully and beautifully.

 It makes me shiver to imagine what transformations might be possible if as a society we can face our current crises creatively and unconventionally, with the wild world, rich in meaning, as our container and inspiration.